Skip to main content

 Deck out your front door

-One of the most stunning ways to decorate for the holidays is a Christmas wreath.
-You can either buy one or DIY it yourself using a wreath form, florist wire, some festive ribbon, and whatever else inspires you from the season, like cranberries, pinecones, evergreens, or mini ornaments.
-If you don’t have the time to craft your own this year, check out this gorgeous prelit eucalyptus and pine wreath from Pottery Barn that would “wow” any guest.
+One of the most stunning ways to decorate for the holidays is a Christmas wreath for the front door.
+You can either buy one or DIY a Christmas wreath yourself using a wreath form, florist wire, some festive ribbon, and whatever else inspires you from the season, like cranberries, pinecones, evergreens, or mini ornaments.
+If you don’t have the time to craft your own this year, you can purchase one that will “wow” your guests.
 For a finishing touch, hang whatever wreath you choose with a decorative ribbon.

 Reuse your summer planters